gitcnd/SerialID/README.md

 # SerialID
-Tags your source code with the filename, build date, and version (or whatever else you like) - which it prints out to serial upon each startup - so you always know what code is in your MCU!
+Tags your source code with the filename, build date, version, username and build pcname (or whatever else you like) - which it prints out to serial upon each startup - so you always know what code is in your MCU! (who who built it, from what, on where)

-This uses no RAM (strings stored in PROGMEM)
+This uses no RAM (strings stored in PROGMEM) on atmel

 # SYNOPSIS